IntraMind-s-r-l/im-cdn/legal/en/REFUND_POLICY.md

 1. ## Overview
-   Thank you for purchasing our digital products and services from IntraMind S.R.L.
+   Thank you for purchasing our digital products and services from IntraMind di Lorenzo Pellegrini.
 We are committed to providing high-quality AI-powered digital entertainment and online security solutions.
 This Refund Policy outlines the terms and conditions under which refunds may be issued for our digital products and subscription services.